rwynn/monstache-site/src/advanced.md

 You will notice that the multi-line string feature of TOML is used to assign a javascript snippet to the variable named `script`.
 The javascript assigned to script must assign a function to the exports property of the `module` object.
-This function will be passed the document from mongodb just before it is indexed in elasticsearch.
+This function will be passed the document from MongoDB just before it is indexed in Elasticsearch.
 Inside the function you can manipulate the document to drop fields, add fields, or augment the existing fields.

-The `this` reference in the mapping function is assigned to the document from mongodb.
+The `this` reference in the mapping function is assigned to the document from MongoDB.

-When the return value from the mapping function is an `object` then that mapped object is what actually gets indexed in elasticsearch.
+When the return value from the mapping function is an `object` then that mapped object is what actually gets indexed in Elasticsearch.
 For these purposes an object is a javascript non-primitive, excluding `Function`, `Array`, `String`, `Number`, `Boolean`, `Date`, `Error` and `RegExp`.

 #### Filtering